okami101/vuetify-admin/packages/docs/guide/authentication.md

 ![login](/assets/login.jpg)

 :::tip VUE CLI PLUGIN
-[Vue CLI VA Plugin](getting-started.md) will generate for you all fully functional login page !
+[Vue CLI VA Plugin](getting-started.md) will generate for you fully functional login page !
-If not using it, you can start with [login boilerplate page](https://github.com/okami101/vtec-admin/blob/master/packages/cli/generator/admin/src/views/Login.vue) for your own.
+If not using it, you can start with [login boilerplate page](https://github.com/okami101/vtec-admin/blob/master/packages/cli/generator/login/src/views/Login.vue) for your own.
 :::

 In order to work, login page must have a classic login form.
 Then all you have to do is to submit credentials into `login` VA auth module action which will pass them to the `login` auth provider method.